Ryan McCurdy

-Ryan McCurdy (born 23 May 1991) is a professional footballer who plays as a centre-back.
+Ryan McCurdy (born 23 May 1991) is a former professional footballer who played as a centre-back.
+He is the technical director for the Van Isle Wave Program.

 Club career

 Kingston FC

 In 2012, McCurdy signed with Kingston FC in the Canadian Soccer League, and in 2013 featured in the CSL Championship final.

 Kingston Clippers

 In 2015 and 2016, McCurdy played for League1 Ontario side Kingston Clippers.
 In 2016, he made eight appearances for Kingston in league play.

 Victoria Highlanders

 In 2017, McCurdy captained PDL side Victoria Highlanders, making fourteen appearances.

 Pacific FC

 On 17 April 2019, McCurdy signed with Canadian Premier League side Pacific FC.
 On 29 April 2019, McCurdy made his professional debut for Pacific as a substitute in a 1–0 win over HFX Wanderers.
 He made a total of ten league appearances for Pacific that season.
 On 4 November 2019, the club announced it would not be offering McCurdy a new contract for the following season.
+After the conclusion of the season he retired from professional soccer.